 Using an isometric grid

 For all the cheats out there who don’t have the necessary tools (or inclination) to create an isometric projection, there is a foolproof way to bash out your axonometric drawing: simply use an isometric grid.
 The pattern can be downloaded online, and will save you lots of time and effort, or you can have a play with the grid using this isometric drawing tool.

-Alternatively, learn how to set up your own grid in Illustrator by following the video tutorial below.
+Alternatively, learn how to set up your own grid in Illustrator or Photoshop by following the video tutorial below.

 Once your eyes become accustomed to the trickery of the triangular pattern, you will immediately notice how the isometric works.
 The super handy thing about the grid is that it already has all of the 30 degree angles set up for you.
 This tutorial walks you through how to draw a cube using an isometric grid.